 When it comes to laptops, Razer is known for one thing.
 Powerful performance in a small package.
 This is what their blade laptops were designed for.
 Love em or hate em, they were the first ones to popularize external graphics card when they launched the Razer Core with their lightweight Blade Stealth laptop.
 They are still one of the few companies who has nearly perfected the external graphics card setup.
 They went back to the drawing board with their new Core X and they did not fail to deliver.

 The Razer Core X is designed to look very sleek.
-The whole matte black aluminum frame looks very minimal and stealthy.
+The whole matte black aluminium frame looks very minimal and stealthy.
 As this is their cheaper option compared to their Core V2, there is no Chroma lighting here, a bit of a bummer for hardcore Razer fans.
 Apart from that, the enclosure can house even the largest of graphics cards with ease.
 It has support for a wide variety of GPUs, ever triple slot cards.
 The disappointing thing here is that there are no extra USB ports on the back.

 Moving on from the design let’s talk about other features.
-Our favorite aspect here is the huge 650W power supply which can power most of the demanding GPUs.
+Our favourite aspect here is the huge 650W power supply which can power most of the demanding GPUs.
 It can even charge any laptop with a 100W of output, a feature we all should appreciate.
 Another clever feature integrated into the design is that it has a handle on the back, so you can pull out the GPU slot in the enclosure and easily add-in a graphics card.

 As for support, while it officially supports most Razer laptops, it will work fine with any laptop equipped with Thunderbolt 3 (with 4 PCIe lanes of course) and software is not much of an issue.
 Just install the drivers for the card and you are good to go.
 People even got it working for their MacBooks.

 All in all, for the price the Razer Core X is an excellent product that works well.
 It’s not even that heavy or space consuming.
 The only complaint we have is the lack of USB ports.
-Apart from that, even though it’s a bit pricey it’s still one of our favorites only second to the great value that is the Aorus Gaming Box.
+Apart from that, even though it’s a bit pricey it’s still one of our favourites only second to the great value that is the Aorus Gaming Box.

 Here’s a name you probably haven’t heard before.
 This eGPU is called the Node from Akitio, stylized as AKiTiO.
 Regardless of the name, this is a surprisingly phenomenal graphics card enclosure which has a large list of support with different GPUs and different laptops.
 It even has Mac support but only with AMD cards.
 But at nearly the same price as the Razer Core X, is the Akitio Node worth it?
 Let’s quickly find out.

 The Node has a 400W power supply which is sufficient for most GPUs.
 Speaking of graphics cards, it supports the most full-size graphics card.
 Ventilation is also not much of an issue although the internal fan can get a bit loud at full load.
 Apart from that, the Node works well with most laptops and a variety of GPUs.
-It even works with MacOS, albeit only with AMD GPUs.
+It even works with macOS, albeit only with AMD GPUs.

 All in all, this another solid option for an eGPU but the problem is the size and pricing.
 At nearly the same price as the Core X, Razer’s offering looks better, it’s smaller and has a larger power supply.
 Both do not come with extra USB ports which can be disappointing.
 If you can find the Node at a lower price than the Core X, then it makes much more sense.